gbrindisi/xsssniper/README.md

 #XSSSNIPER

-xsssniper is an handy xss scanner capable of mass scanning functionalities
+xsssniper is an handy xss discovery tool with mass scanning functionalities.

 ##USAGE: